Zielon/ParallelQSlim/README.md

 # ParallelQSlim
-Parallel mesh simplification algorithm
+Shape aware parallel mesh simplification algorithm

 This work elaborates a parallel algorithm based on quadric error metric and adaptive thresholding to simplify a triangle mesh.
 The approach emphasizes planar surfaces as a target to simplify.
-The main goal was to create a framework able to produce high quality progressive meshes for browser streaming purposes based on meshes reconstructed from environment.
+The main goal was to create a framework able to produce high quality progressive meshes based on reconstructed ones from environment.
+Those meshes are characterized by constant resoulution of reconstruction, therefore storing vertices for planar surfaces evenly accros the shape, which is not necessary.

-Check out discord [#general](https://discord.gg/Z5Y2tWr2xA) for more info or help.

 The project implements [QSlim algorithm](https://www.cs.cmu.edu/~garland/thesis/thesis.html) and extends it with parallel approach and global planar surfaces simplification.
 There are 3 available quadric metrics:
 ```